mfrabott/frabott-portfolio/README.md

 ## Overview

 This challenge was to create a personal portfolio website including certain specified criteria(below).
-While I do not have much to display at this point, over time I will be able to add to this webpage to demonstrate my abilities to potential employers.
+While I do not have projects to display at this point, over time I will be able to add to this webpage to demonstrate my abilities to potential employers.

 ## User Story